highland0971/highland0971.github.io/_posts/2018-01-02-Deploy-kubernetes-dashboard-in-air-gapped-environment.md

 ## 4. Supply the correct token to login
 When you successfully opened the Login View, you will be promoted to supply kubeconfig file or token to login, simplely choose Token.
 The reason why and how to pick/create token is described [here](https://github.com/kubernetes/dashboard/issues/2474) and [here](https://github.com/kubernetes/dashboard/wiki/Access-control) and [here](https://github.com/kubernetes/dashboard/wiki/Creating-sample-user).

-However, you may try to issue a new user with token and kubeconfig, as describd in [Preparing Credentials](https://kubernetes.io/docs/getting-started-guides/scratch/#preparing-certs).
+However, you may try to issue a new user with token and kubeconfig, describd in [Preparing Credentials](https://kubernetes.io/docs/getting-started-guides/scratch/#preparing-certs).

 **References**
 - [Installation](https://github.com/kubernetes/dashboard/wiki/Installation)